nghttp2/nghttp2/README.rst

 The ``deflatehd`` reads JSON data or HTTP/1-style header fields from stdin and outputs compressed header block in JSON.

 For the JSON input, the root JSON object must include ``cases`` key.
 Its value has to include the sequence of input header set.
 They share the same compression context and are processed in the order they appear.
 Each item in the sequence is a JSON object and it must include ``headers`` key.
-Its value is an array of a JSON object , which includes exactly one name/value pair.
+Its value is an array of a JSON object, which includes exactly one name/value pair.

 Example: